-When selecting another DOM element from within the DOM hierarchy tree, the locator for the DOM element is determined and displayed next to the DOM element's HTML tag.
-In addition to updating the tree item text, the Locator text box is updated and the position of the DOM element on the current page is indicated by blue highlighting.
+When you select another DOM element in the DOM hierarchy tree, the locator for the DOM element is determined and displayed next to its HTML tag.
+The locator field is updated and the DOM element is highlighted in blue.

-When a page's DOM becomes invalid after pressing Pause/Break and the locator for the newly selected DOM element can not be found, a red border is displayed around the Locator text box.
-By pressing Pause/Break, the hierarchy tree is refreshed and the current DOM object is highlighted.
+When a page's DOM becomes invalid after pressing Pause/Break and the locator for the newly selected DOM element can not be found, a red border is displayed around the locator field.
+Press Pause/Break to refresh the hierarchy tree and to highlight the current DOM object.
 Locator strings in the DOM hierarchy tree are also removed as they are now invalid.

-Locator Text Field
+Locator Field

-The Locator text field shows the locator string of the currently inspected DOM element.
-Whenever the inspected DOM element changes, the locator is updated.
+The locator field shows the locator string of the currently inspected DOM element.
+Whenever the inspected DOM element changes, the locator string is updated.